Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.7
+- Emilylorange fixed a lot of map bugs in Northrend, mapped Ashenvale, partly mapped Azshara, and added alliance friendly mailboxes to Dalaran.
+- Tried to fix the issue where the soft targeting settings are sometimes not correctly applied.
+Unfortunately I have no clear idea when that happens.
+Apparently on some unkown combination of login/reload/teleport/targeting.
+But I can't find out, and therefore not test.
+Please report if it still happens.
+Thanks!
+- Editing an aura won't change the name of renamed auras auras anymore.
+- In editing an existing auras there is a new option "Auto generate aura name" to set renamed auras to the old auto-generated name that is build from the auras conditions.
+- Fixed bugs with buying items from the auction house.
+- Fixed a bug with auras containing the conditions Buff List Target, Debuff List Target, or Spell Name On Cooldown.
+With multiple auras containing those conditions only the first aura was triggered.

 ## Changes in Sku r32.6
 - Tried to enhance the loading times.
 Initial loading on login and reload is still the same, but changing zones (transition in / out of dungeons, taking portals, ships, etc.) should be a bit faster.
 - Added a new option "Rename" to each aura under Auras > Manage auras to edit the aura name (that is just build from the auras conditions by default).